From Singapore to the UK,

 All Japanese crypto exchanges and startups issuing a token or coin will be required to register with the

 To learn more, you can read the Lastroots Inc. white paper, or watch their explanatory video below:

 Singapore (Startups TBD)

-Singapore’s Token Economy Association (TEA) is introducing a blockchain accelerator to blockchain startups in the region.
+Singapore’s Token Economy Association (TEA) is introducing an accelerator for blockchain companies in the region.
 Sponsored by proponents of the crypto industry, this self-regulatory organization was created to provide a layer of oversight on digital assets.
 The key focus is on protecting consumers while advancing the integrity of crypto markets.